ChuckBryan/ProjectTyeBlogArticle/docs/readme.md

         cd ..
     ```

-4. Next, register and configure StackExchangeRedis.
-Using `.NET 6`, this is done in the `Program.cs` class.
-Previous versions will use the `Startup.cs`
+4. Register and configure StackExchangeRedis.
+Using `.NET 6`, this is done in the `Program.cs` class of the backend project:

     ```csharp
         builder.Services.AddControllers();